Skip to Content

 For the latest info on attraction refurbishments around the parks, check out our post on Disney World Ride Closures.

-Is EPCOT Worth Visiting in 2023?
+Is EPCOT Worth Visiting in 2024?

 France concept art EPCOT

-So with all the changes, all the construction currently going on in the EPCOT remodel, is it worth visiting in 2023?
+So with all the changes, all the construction currently going on in the EPCOT remodel, is it worth visiting in 2024?

-The answer to that question was a no in 2021.
-We always recommend going to EPCOT, but with so much construction going on it was not worth a special trip there.
-2022 on the other hand was an entirely different story altogether and it was a nice time to visit.
+The answer to that question over the last few years could have easily been a “no.” We always recommend going to EPCOT, but with so much construction going on it was not worth a special trip there.

 Space 220 elevator EPCOT